-4.5 Factory participation in trainings (where WEP is not offered; by production volume) 0% In areas where the Workplace Education Programme is not yet offered, affiliates may arrange trainings on their own or work with other training-partners.
-Trainings must meet FWF quality standards to receive credit for this indicator.
-Curricula, other documentation of training content, participation and outcomes.
-0 4 0 --- ---- -- --- --- --- --- workplace, FWF recommends affiliates to ensure suppliers participate in trainings, also in countries were trainings are not offered by FWF, for instance in Peru.
+4.5 Factory participation in trainings (where WEP is not offered; by production volume) Programme is not yet offered, affiliates may arrange trainings on their own or work with other training-partners.
+Trainings must meet Curricula, other documentation of training content, participation and outcomes.
+0 4 0 --- --- --- --- --- ---

+Recommendation: All factory workers should be informed about the labour standards and the process of monitoring and remediation.
+In order to further strengthen communication between employers and workers in the workplace, FWF recommends affiliates to ensure suppliers participate in trainings, also in countries were trainings are not offered by FWF, for instance in Peru.
 Trainings must meet FWF quality standards to receive credit for this indicator: top management, supervisors and workers should be included in the trainings, separately.
 Workplace standards and dispute handling should be included in the training.
 At least 10-20% of the workforce must be trained, depending on the size of the factory.
 Worker participations should be balanced and representative.